 This function returns a list to be assigned to the datas global variable.
-This list instructs PyInstaller to copy the metadata for the given package to PyInstaller's data directory.
+This list instructs PyInstaller to copy the metadata for the given package to the frozen application's data directory.

 - package_name (str) Specifies the name of the package for which metadata should be copied. - recursive (bool) If true, collect metadata for the package's dependencies too.
-This enables use of pkg_resources.require('package') inside an application.
+This enables use of pkg_resources.require('package') inside the frozen application.